01472 237772

 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
 Where identified, these children will be provided with additional support to help mitigate any negative consequences.

-A child going missing from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
+A child being absent from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
 This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.

-There are many circumstances where a child may become missing from education, but some children are particularly at risk.
+There are many circumstances where a child may absent or become missing from education, but some children are particularly at risk.
 These include children who:

 • Are at risk of harm or neglect